esphome/esphome-docs/components/light/sonoff_d1.rst

   with the stock firmware and most probably is a bug in the MCU firmware or in the RF chip firmware.
 Setting this to ``False`` instructs the platform to properly ignore such commands and thus prevent unexpected switches or light intensity changes.
+- **min_value** (*Optional*, int): The lowest dimmer value allowed.
+Acceptable value for your setup will depend on actual light bulbs installed and number of them.
+Start with the default value and check what will be the minimal brightness bulbs can render.
+Pay attention that for some dimmable LED lamps minimal turn-on brightness will be higher that the minimal achievable brightness if you just decrease it when lamp is already turned on.
+Defaults to 0.
+- **max_value** (*Optional*, int): The highest dimmer value allowed.
+Use this to hard-limit light intensity for your setup.
+For some bulbs this parameter might be also useful to prevent flickering at high brightness values.
+Defaults to 100.
 - All other options from :ref:`Light <config-light>`.